carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

    * If ``%PATH%`` does not contain GnuWin32, you may specify ``LLVM_LIT_TOOLS_DIR`` on CMake for the path to GnuWin32.
-   * You can run LLVM tests by merely building the project "check".
+   * You can run LLVM tests by merely building the project "check-all".
 The test results will be shown in the VS output window.

 9. Test LLVM on the command line: